Climbed on 6/1/13

 The Loft Route proved to be in perfect condition, and hiking crampons and an ice axe were really all I needed.
 A little bit of exposure here and there, pretty much silent and only enough other people to count on one hand.
 These are rare Longs Peak conditions.
-Meeker was sumitted in little time, and I turned my attention to Longs.
-A gully had to be found, to take me down a few hundred feet, and then back up, to Homestretch.
-I overshot this gully, and found a much crazier route down, which I gave up on, and backtracked to the, “proper” gully.
+Meeker was summited in little time, and I turned my attention to Longs.
+A gully had to be found to be taken down a few hundred feet, then back up to Homestretch.
+I overshot this gully, and found a much crazier route down, which I gave up on, then backtracked to the, “proper” gully.
 Tons of fun, with all the snow.

 Homestretch simply didn’t come into view, until I realized I had been climbing it for the last ten minutes: it was completely snowed in!
 Happy days.
 Seemed a bit easy, this time.

-Had a cookie, and made my way down, this time, via the Keyhole route, which is a little spicier with all the snow.
-Forgot all about Pagota, or wanting to summit it, or any of the other sub peaks really – had no idea how to do so (left my map at home).
+Had a cookie, and made my way down, this time via the Keyhole route, – a little spicier with all the snow.
+Forgot all about Pagoda, or wanting to summit it, or any of the other sub peaks really – had no idea how to do so (left my map at home).

 Made a wrong turn, going the wrong way and thought I overshot the Keyhole.
 In reality, I undershot it, and found myself well onto the North Face, clinging to almost nothing, save the shitty snow my ice axe could bite into, and crampons could stand on, on a near-vertical face.
 Had the idea that this was an OK position, and I could just wing it down, until I realized I was simply cliffing-out myself and the best – only sane decision was to delicately reverse my moves.
 I was at about 80% towards my freak-out tolerance, but kept it together, got on the other side, found the Keyhole, and made it to the Boulderfield, and the long slog to the TH.
 Happy to have done so much indoor climbing on fake, plastic rocks.